-- Provide job training programs for vulnerable populations, including chronically homeless, refugees and persons with disabilities. - Expand economic opportunities through the improvement of capital infrastructure and commercial buildings in designated commercial nodes.
+- Provide job training programs for vulnerable populations, including chronically homeless, refugees and persons with disabilities. - Expand economic opportunities through the improvement of commercial buildings in designated commercial nodes.

-By engaging in building neighborhoods of opportunity, Salt Lake City is working toward closing the gap in a number of socioeconomic indicators, such as improving housing affordability, school-readiness of young children, employment skills of at-risk adults, access to transportation for low-income households, access to fresh foods for food-insecure families and economic diversity within neighborhoods.
+By engaging in building neighborhoods of opportunity, Salt Lake City is working toward closing the gap in a number of socioeconomic indicators, such as improving housing affordability, school-readiness of young children, employment skills of at-risk adults, and economic diversity within neighborhoods.